Posted on: April 30, 2026 Posted by: Sarah Giavedoni Comments: 0

 On the west side of Waynesville is an area known as Hazelwood Village.
 Once the incorporated town of Hazelwood, NC, the neighborhood has maintained its own identity and evolved into a revitalized retail district.
-Locals and visitors enjoy arts and shopping along the walkable Hazelwood Avenue, including the iconic Hazelwood Soap Company, boutique shop Robin Blu, and local favorite Smoky Mountain Coffee Roasters
+Locals and visitors enjoy shopping and arts along the walkable Hazelwood Avenue, including the iconic Hazelwood Soap Company, Hazelwood Pottery, and local favorite Smoky Mountain Coffee Roasters

 But today, few people remember the history and development of this unique neighborhood.
-Here are three things you probably don’t know about Hazelwood, NC.
+Here are three things you may not know about Hazelwood, NC.

 Hazelwood was a 20th century industrial town